INegmetov/currency-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'ru.ds.education.currency-cbr-adapter' is invalid and this project uses 'ru.ds.education.currencycbradapter' instead.
+* The original package name 'ru.ds.education.currency-cbr-adapter' is invalid and this project uses 'ru.ds.education.currencyapi' instead.

 # Getting Started